luciolucio/rol/README.markdown

 * Read email alert from Chase, parse and output something to standard output - DONE
 * Start parsing dates - DONE
-* Start saving parsed data to text files in JSON format
+* Save parsed data to a text file in JSON format - DONE
 * Start giving expenses an ID that can be traced back to the message it came from

 ## Usage